Flyers–Penguins rivalry: Rivalry in the 21st century

-The rivalry once again received significant attention by the end of the 2010s with two NHL Stadium Series matches between the two teams in 2017 and 2019 to celebrate both teams' 50th anniversaries, plus another playoff series between the two teams during the 2018 Eastern Conference First Round.
+The rivalry once again received significant attention by the end of the 2010s with two NHL Stadium Series matches between the two teams in 2017 and 2019 to celebrate both teams' 50th anniversaries, plus another playoff series between the two teams during the 2018 Eastern Conference first round.
 In the 2017 NHL Stadium Series, set at Pittsburgh's Heinz Field, the Penguins defeated the Flyers 4–2.
 In the 2019 NHL Stadium Series, set at Philadelphia's Lincoln Financial Field, the Flyers bested the Penguins in a 4–3 overtime victory, rallying from a seemingly insurmountable 3–1 deficit in the final frame with two extra attacker goals.

 Between these two outdoor matches, the Penguins also defeated the Flyers in their 2018 playoff clash, four games to two, following a season sweep courtesy of Pittsburgh.
-The first four games of the series were all lopsided, including a 7–0 win by Pittsburgh in Game 1, a 5–1 win by Philadelphia in Game 2, a 5–1 win by Pittsburgh in Game 3, and a 5–0 win by Pittsburgh in Game 4.
-The next 2 games were much closer.
+The first four games of the series were all lopsided, including a 7–0 win by Pittsburgh in game 1, a 5–1 win by Philadelphia in game 2, a 5–1 win by Pittsburgh in game 3, and a 5–0 win by Pittsburgh in game 4.
+The next two games were much closer.
 Game 5 saw a 4–2 Philadelphia win, with Sean Couturier scoring the game-winning goal with just over a minute left in regulation.
-The Penguins clinched the series with an 8–5 win in Game 6 at Philadelphia.
-Jake Guentzel tallied 4 goals in the game for the Penguins, while Sean Couturier tallied 3 goals and 2 assists.
+The Penguins clinched the series with an 8–5 win in game 6 at Philadelphia.
+Jake Guentzel tallied four goals in the game for the Penguins, while Sean Couturier tallied three goals and two assists.
 The series saw 43 total goals.

 Cultural impact

-The rivalry is frequently regarded as the most intense in the league.
 The rivalry has been referred to as "The Keystone State Rivalry" and "The Pennsylvania Cold War", references to the Commonwealth of Pennsylvania's nickname.
-Both teams have very loyal fan bases that essentially divide the Commonwealth's loyalty in half; the eastern half of the state consists of mostly Flyer fans, while the western half consists of mostly Penguin fans.
-Both teams regularly sellout their arenas, Wells Fargo Center and PPG Paints Arena, respectively.
+Both teams have very loyal fan bases that essentially divide the Commonwealth's loyalty in half; the eastern half of the state consists of mostly Flyers fans, while the western half consists of mostly Penguins fans.
+Both teams regularly sell out their arenas, Xfinity Mobile Arena and PPG Paints Arena, respectively.
 At most games, derogatory chants will sound towards the opposition.
 Flyers fans often chant "Crosby sucks" towards Penguins captain Sidney Crosby, as well as booing whenever he touches the puck.
-Their antics reached a new high, as during Game 3 of the 2018 playoffs, pictures of Crosby appeared in the urinals inside of Wells Fargo Center.
-On the other side, Penguins fans tend to simply chant, "Flyers suck", rather than singling out specific players.
-Several fights have broken out between fans, the most recent coming after the 2012 playoffs.
+Their antics reached a new high, as during game three of the 2018 playoffs, pictures of Crosby appeared in the urinals inside of Wells Fargo Center.
+On the other side, Penguins fans tend to simply chant, "Flyers suck," rather than singling out specific players.
+Several fights broke out between fans, the most recent coming after the 2012 playoffs.

-The rivalry is a hot ticket in both cities; it is often the most anticipated match-up of the season.
-The rivalry is such that former Penguin Ryan Malone, who grew up in Pittsburgh due to his dad Greg Malone having also played for the Penguins, told his agent not to field any free agent offers from the Flyers.